Skip to main content

 Cisplatin

 Cisplatin is a chemotherapy drug used to treat certain types of cancers.
 Combining cisplatin and furosemide increases the risk of ototoxicity.
-Also, cisplatin can cause kidney damage, so if it is taken with furosemide, the healthcare provider will lower the dose of furosemide and monitor fluids closely.
+Also, cisplatin can cause kidney damage, so the furosemide dose should be lowered if taken with cisplatin, and fluids should be monitored closely.

 Phenytoin

 Dilantin (phenytoin) is an anticonvulsant medication used to prevent and treat seizures.
-Phenytoin interferes with the way furosemide works on the kidneys, leading to lower absorption of furosemide.
-This means furosemide may not work as well.
-If this combination is prescribed together, the patient will be closely monitored.
+Phenytoin interferes with the way furosemide works on the kidneys, decreasing its absorption and efficacy.
+If this combination is prescribed together, close monitoring is needed.

 Other furosemide interactions and considerations